 Natural Resources Leadership Institute, Class XV, University of Florida/IFAS.
 This year, Jacqui was recruited as one of only 20 individuals from throughout the state to participate in Class XV of the prestigious University of Florida Natural Resources Leadership Institute.
 The program teaches leaders “how to facilitate participatory decision-making in the most controversial of situations.”
 Fellows visit multiple locations throughout the state over an eight month period to learn about issues affecting business and the environment in Florida.

-*Appointed by Senate President Joe Negron to serve on Florida’s Constitution Revision Commission for 2017 and 2018.
+March 20th, 2017, appointed by Senate President Joe Negron to serve as a commissioner for Florida’s Constitution Revision Commission, 2017 and 2018. (http://flcrc.gov)

 September 2015 through August 2016, Jacqui ran for District 1 County Commission seat losing in the primary by 677 votes, or 2.8%, to a 16 year incumbent.